Ashenafi-Bancha/Final-Project-1/docs/proposal.md

 ### 4.1 Scope

-The CommunityConnect system focuses on individual- and community-based, life-oriented crowdfunding.
+The EthioFund system focuses on individual- and community-based, life-oriented crowdfunding.
 The platform will include core functionalities such as user registration using phone numbers, campaign creation and categorization by life events, admin-based campaign verification, donation processing (real or simulated), donation progress visualization, anonymous donation options, campaign updates, and administrative monitoring.

 The system will be developed as a web-based application and deployed in a controlled academic environment.
 Payment gateway integration may be simulated or limited for demonstration purposes.